bendunhampdx/portfolio/README.md

 ## Setup/Installation Requirements

-* _To run this application you will need a code editor and working internet connection_
+* _Clone this repository to your downloads_
+* _Open the zip file to unpack it_
+* _Open the application in terminal with command "open ~/downloads/portfolio/index.html"_

 ## Known Bugs

-* There is an error code on the project page that I cannot figure out
+* _There is an error code on the project page that I cannot figure out._

 ## MIT License

-_If you have any comments or reccomendations please contact me_
+_Please reach out if you have any questions, concerns, or comments_

 ## Contact Information